angelhumano/data_warehousing_analytics/README.md

 ##### Insights

-- We observed a significant increase in cyclist injuries in 2013, which coincided with the introduction of Citi Bike.
+- We observed a significant increase in cyclist injuries in 2013, coinciding with Citi Bike's introduction.
 This surge could be attributed to the growing popularity of bike-sharing programs, leading to a higher number of cyclists on the roads

 <br>

-6. **GeoMap** showing number of collisions by zip code.
-Because our visuals are made in Tableau (and later published as dashboard), users can easily hover over the map to see the breakdown of collision counts by zip code.
+6. **GeoMap** showing the number of collisions by zip code.
+Because our visuals are made in Tableau (later published as a dashboard), users can easily hover over the map to see the breakdown of collision counts by zip code.

 ![Number of Collisions by Zip Code](images/number_of_collisions_by_zip_code_geomap.png)